 In an attempt to bring greater transparency with regards to the employment of work permit and S Pass Holders, Singapore’s Ministry of Manpower has recently issued guidelines on quotas of hiring foreign workers.
 The brochures explain hiring quotas in five sectors of the economy, namely, construction, processing, manufacturing, marine and services.

 SingaporeCompanyIncorporation.sg, a portal for new company setup in Singapore, acknowledges this as a good move.
-“Singapore’s government, in its 2014 budget, has clarified its mandate on higher productivity, skills development and quality growth.
+“Singapore’s government, has clarified its mandate on higher productivity, skills development and quality growth.
 The government has progressively raised levies and lowered Dependency Ratio Ceilings for less skilled foreign workers.
 To employ higher quality foreign workers, the government has tightened the requirements for S Pass and Work Permit holders.
 The information on hiring quotas for different sectors will make it easier for companies to understand how they can hire workers amid the ongoing economic restructuring,” pointed Ms. Cheryl Lee, Operations Manager at SingaporeCompanyIncorporation.sg.

 Greater clarity on hiring foreign workforce